A Practical Guide To Taking Creatine

 This is probably the fastest way to start seeing benefits from the creatine, but also carries a potential downside.

-You see, too much creatine can cause some guys to experience stomach upsets or diarrhea.
+You see, too much creatine can cause some people to experience stomach upsets or diarrhea.
 Frankly, this is less likely to happen than in the past, since the quality of creatine on the market has significantly improved over the last decade, with the introduction of micronization techniques.

 That being said, if you do experience any sort of stomach unpleasantness, I would advise scaling down to 10 grams a day for the first 10 days.
-This is tolerable for most guys, but it will obviously take longer for the effects to kick in this way.
+This is tolerable for most people, but it will obviously take longer for the effects to kick in this way.

 Finally, you could just avoid loading at all – sticking with the standard 5 grams from the beginning.
 This will be the least likely to upset your stomach, but will also take the longest for you to start seeing benefits.